 ‘King’s parties’ super flop

-None of the four newly-formed parties, known as the "King's parties," could not manage to secure a single seat in yesterday's parliamentary elections.
+None of the four newly-formed parties, known as the "King's parties," could manage to secure a single seat in the parliamentary elections.

 The parties are Trinamool BNP, Bangladesh Supreme Party (BSP), Bangladesh Nationalist Movement (BNM), and Bangladesh Congress.